UP CM announces 25 % hike in nutrition diet allowance for cops | Headlines

 Adityanath also said the kin of all policemen who died of COVID-19 while discharging their duty are being given an ex gratia of Rs 50 lakh each.

-A sum of Rs 37 lakh has been paid so far to the families of policemen, who died of Covid, a UP government statement said.
+A sum of Rs 18.50 crore has been paid so far to the families of policemen, who died of Covid, a UP government statement said.

 Police personnel up to the rank of inspectors are presently being paid nutritious diet allowances between Rs 1,200 and Rs 1,600, depending upon their rank, ranging from constable and other grade IV employees to inspectors, the statement said.